Zeyu-Li/Unity-Tutorial-2D/README.md

 * Shape -> Randomize Direction - changes starting velocity vector
 * Shape -> Spherize Direction - Moves out from center

-*Note for some options like start speed, lifetime, size, etc, you can pick from an interval
+\* Note for some options like start speed, lifetime, size, etc, you can pick from an interval

-Else, look in Unity docs.
+If there is some setting I haven't mentioned but look interesting, refer to the Unity docs.
 To test particles, use the Particle Effects window.
 This will control preview

 ![partE](images/partE.png)

 <a name="coll"></a>

-#### 4g Collectibles
+### 10 Collectibles

-There are two parts to a collectible,
+There are two parts to a collectible:

-a. collection of the item
+1. The collection of the item

-b. the storage of the item in inventory
+2. The storage of the item in inventory

-We will start with a. the collection of an item
+We will start with 1. the collection of an item

 1. Find a sprite or animation to use as collectable.
 For simplicity, I will use a sprite like this: